The Opportunity for Ag Robotics Startups

 The new bill received hefty opposition from agricultural lobbying groups, which warned that the new requirement would put a massive financial strain on many farmers and cause an already strained industry to endure added pressures.
 They also pointed out that many farmers and businesses may simply reduce the number of hours they provide to employees, downsize their payroll, or pass on the extra costs to consumers.
 It may also make it harder for some producers to compete with the lower cost of foreign imports.

-The new bill exacerbates an already difficult labor situation in California and beyond.
+It also exacerbates an already difficult labor situation in California and beyond.
 Some reports indicate that farm labor shortages have affected as many as 20 states, largely as a result of a lengthy visa process for migrant workers.
 Although farmers have few other choices than to wait for the paperwork to be approved, crops are far less patient.

 Ag robotics startups can enhance human labor